 Vestas' articles of association do not stipulate a retirement age for board members.
-According to the rules of procedure for the Board of Directors, the Board of Directors will not nominate candidates who have reached the age of 70.

 The company does not wish to limit shareholders' possibility of nominating candidates - which, moreover, is not considered good corporate governance by international shareholders - and the articles of association therefore do not stipulate a retirement age for members of the Board of Directors.